-The 60-month CD is also available as an IRA (Traditional, Roth, and SEP) earning the same APYs, with the same funding requirements.
+The CDs are also available as IRAs (Traditional, Roth, and SEP) earning the same tiered APYs, with the same funding requirements.

 As stated in the Share Account Statement Disclosure, the Early Withdrawal Penalty reads as follows: